Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Conclusion

 \section{Conclusion}

-In this paper we explored how MTL can be used to enhance representation learning from traditional DML approaches.
-We demonstrate this through measuring the quality of learned speaker representations trained with an auxiliary task with weak labels.
-We also show how to leverage noisy labels for regularization in open-set tasks by introducing the GE2E-MM loss.
-Finally, we show that unsynchronized multimodal random sampling can be used to improve generalization for audio-visual systems.
-A comprehensive study of MTL task selection and optimized task weighting strategies is left as future work.
+In this paper we explored data-efficient approaches to improving the robustness of speaker verification systems.
+Specifically, we demonstrated how DML representation learning can be enhanced, by introducing an auxiliary task trained on inexpensive, weak labels and measuring the quality of the resulting speaker representations.
+We also show how noise in the training set can be leveraged to improve generalization by introducing the GE2E-MM loss as well as AV-Mixup, a multimodal data augmentation technique.
+A comprehensive study of MTL task selection and task weighting strategies is left as future work.